20 best eco-friendly gift ideas 2023

 You could also consider buying a gift from an eco-friendly brand like Toast Ale.
 They make beers using surplus bread and give all profits to charities that are fixing the food system.

 The thought of eating insects can definitely take a bit of getting used to.
-But, there's a reason why they're often described as "food of the future".
+But, there's a reason why they're often described as the "food of the future".

 Edible insects are a good source of protein and the process of farming insects is far less carbon-intensive than meat farming.